$B_c$ meson decays into $S$-wave charmonium plus light meson pairs in the perturbative QCD approach

 \subsection{Decay amplitudes in the PQCD approach}

 In this section, we intend to calculate the related decay amplitudes in the PQCD approach.
-For the considered three-body charmed $B_c^+\to \Psi (V\to)P_1P_2$ decays, the analytic formulas for the corresponding decay amplitudes can be written in the following form: \begin{itemize} \item[(i)] $\Psi=\eta_c(1S), \eta_c(2S)$
+For the considered quasi-two-body charmonium $B_c^+\to \Psi (V\to)P_1P_2$ decays, the analytic formulas for the corresponding decay amplitudes can be written in the following form: \begin{itemize} \item[(i)] $\Psi=\eta_c(1S), \eta_c(2S)$

 \item[(ii)] $\Psi=J/\psi, \psi(2S)$

 \end{itemize} with the Fermi coupling constant $G_F$, the CKM matrix elements $V_{cb}, V_{ud(s)}$, and the Wilson coefficients $C_1$ and $C_2$.
 The superscripts $h=0, \|, \bot$ in Eqs.~(\ref{appsir}) and (\ref{appsik}), represent the longitudinal, parallel, and transverse polarization contributions respectively. $F_{e\eta_c}^{LL}, F_{e\psi}^{LL, h}$ ($M_{e\eta_c}^{LL}, M_{e\psi}^{LL, h}$) come from the factorizable (nonfactorizable) emission diagrams as illustrated in Fig. \ref{fey} with the $(V-A)\otimes(V-A)$ current.